-On average, listings lease in the $20's per square foot per year.
-The Downtown Omaha region is seeing a an increase in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 9% rise in rent.
+Most listings are in the $20's per square foot per year.
+The Downtown Omaha submarket is experiencing a decline in rates.
+In the last 3 months, the median rate fell $2 per sqft per year.
+That's a 8% decrease in rent.

-Compared to the rest of the Omaha market, the Downtown Omaha region has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Omaha market, the Downtown Omaha region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 15 listings have been made available, which means new listings are probably going fast.
+In the last 90 days, 14 listings have been made available, which means office spaces are probably going fast.
 You'll want to be prepared to make an offer immediately.
-About 13% of the available space in the Downtown Omaha are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 13,810 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this region are approximately 6 stories.
-Most buildings in this market were built in 1924 and are Class A.
+Even though the median size is 11,780 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this market are around 6 floors.
+Most buildings in this area were built in 1924 and are Class A.